Risks & Complications of Brow Lift

 Change in surgical approach for browlift – In some situations, depending on factors discovered only at the time of surgery, your surgeon may have to make changes in surgical technique and approach to the browlift procedure.
 This may require changing from endoscopic (closed) procedure to a standard (open) browlift.

 Asymmetry – The human face is normally asymmetrical.
-There can be a variation from one side to the other in the results obtained from a facelift procedure.
+There can be a variation from one side to the other in the results obtained from a browlift procedure.

 Delayed healing – Wound disruption or delayed wound healing is possible.
 Some areas of the brow may not heal normally or may take a long time to heal.
 Some areas of skin may die, requiring frequent dressing changes or further surgery to remove the non-healed tissue.